panva/jose/docs/jwt/decrypt/functions/jwtDecrypt.md

 ▸ **jwtDecrypt**\<`PayloadType`\>(`jwt`, `key`, `options?`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`JWTDecryptResult`](../../../types/interfaces/JWTDecryptResult.md)\<`PayloadType`\>\>

-Decrypts a Compact JWE-formatted JWT and validates its Claims Set.
+Authenticates and decrypts a JWT in JWE Compact Serialization and validates its JWT Claims Set.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwt/decrypt'`.